RenderKit/embree/README.md

     // fill triangle indices here
     rtcUnmapBuffer(scene, geomID, RTC_INDEX_BUFFER);

-Also see [tutorial00] for an example of how to create triangle meshes.
+Also see tutorial [Triangle Geometry] for an example of how to create triangle meshes.

 ### Subdivision Surfaces